 Anyone who played with BASIC on personal computers in the 1970s and 1980s will recognize the importance of the BASIC language for noodling around.
-The creators of BASIC intended it to be used to teach computer programming concepts to FORTRAN students at Dartmouth College, but noodling around made BASIC ideal for teaching other concepts in science, engineering, and math everywhere.
+The creators of BASIC intended it for use in teaching computer programming concepts to FORTRAN students at Dartmouth College (photo), but noodling around made BASIC ideal for teaching other concepts in science, engineering, and math all over the world.

-The big problem today is that 64-bit computers run 64-bit operating systems, like Windows-10, where 32-bit programs are THUNKED but not 16-bit programs.
-Technical work-arounds exist including "setting up a virtual machine" on your 64-bit OS but why go to all that bother when all you want to do is noodle around?
-Perhaps it is time to ditch BASIC for Python
+The big problem today is that 64-bit computers run 64-bit operating systems, like Windows-10, where 32-bit programs are supported via THUNKING, but native support for 16-bit programs has been dropped.
+Technical work-arounds exist including "setting up a virtual machine" on your 64-bit OS, but why go to all that bother when all you want to do is noodle around?
+Perhaps it is time for you to ditch BASIC for Python.

-Imagine using numbers this size index your data arrays
+Imagine using numbers this size to index your data arrays

 link | description | Notes |